Ripley's Believe It or Not by Ripley’s Believe It or Not! for November 05, 2020

 28. Face resize

-donut reply almost 4 years ago
+donut reply about 4 years ago

 Put cayenne pepper on a place where my dog dug a hole, he licked the pepper off the ground.